ziapeltagames/game-changer/v01/README.md

 ## action_space

-The action_space is one integer from 0-8.
+The action_space is one integer from 0-4.

-* 0-3: Move the first character (Keel - ID 1) to one of the 4 locations
+* 0-3: Move the character (Keel - ID 1) to one of the 4 locations
-* 4-7: Move the second character (Thea - ID 2) to one of the 4 locations

-# Notes
+# Scaling Back Options

-This is kind of a wonky version of the game.
-Can only move one character at a time, and resources are brought from pools to locations automatically and without luck.
-Normally doing that is an action, and there is chance involved.
+- Remove resource pool representation (30)